 What is Ground Penetrating Radar (GPR)

-How GPR works
+How Ground Penetrating Radar works

 GPR works by sending high-frequency radio waves into the ground.
 When these waves hit something with a different material (like metal, pipes, water, or void), they reflect back.
 The GPR receiver records these reflections, creating a map of what’s below the surface.